Generations of Farming

-Hill Farm has been in the Sumnall family for over 60 years and has passed through two generations.
-Andrew, the current owner is now farming in a new era.
-Originally the farmhouse was situated in the nearby village of Packington where 8 Shire horses were used to carry out all farming tasks before the invention of tractors.
-In 1962 the farmhouse relocated to its present position on Spring Lane and became the hub of the farm.
+Hill Farm has been in the Sumnall family for over 75 years and has passed through two generations.
+Andrew, the current owner is now farming in a new era, and the farm now finds itself enveloped in the heart of the National Forest.
+Originally the farmhouse was situated in the nearby village of Packington, where eight Shire horses were used to carry out all farming tasks before the invention of tractors.

 Originally a dairy farm, Hill Farm has undergone many changes over the years.
-More recent diversification projects have included planting a 100 acre wood as part of the National Forest scheme.
-This introduced the Canadian bison and red deer onto the farm in 2005.
-In 2008 alpacas moved in, followed by rare breed pigs in 2012.
-By coincidence 2 Shire horses moved back in in 2011!!
+More recent diversification projects have included planting a 100-acre woodland as part of the National Forest scheme.
+This introduced the Canadian Bison and Red Deer onto the farm in 2006.

-Andrew and his partner Janice hope that the changes made will secure the farm’s future for many years and generations to come.
+Andrew and his wife Janice hope that the changes made now secure the farm’s future for many years and generations to come.